0xtaha/0xtaha/README.md

 ## Profile

-Results-driven Backend Engineer and DevOps practitioner with 5+ years of experience building, deploying, and securing scalable systems.
-Skilled in event-driven microservices, Node.js, and cloud infrastructure automation, currently transitioning toward DevSecOps.
-Known for a strong sense of ownership, systemic thinking, and the ability to take a product from concept to production with pragmatic perfectionism.
+Results-driven Senior Software Engineer with 5+ years of experience engineering scalable Distributed Systems and automating infrastructure.
+Specialized in building high-throughput backend services using Golang and Python, with expertise in docker, Kubernetes, Terraform, and Observability.
+Proven track record of designing secure, event-driven microservices for enterprise cybersecurity environments.
+Strong foundation in Networking (TCP/IP) and Multicloud architectures (Azure/GCP).

 ## Professional Experience

 **Orange Cyberdefense**
-*Senior Platform Engineer*
+*Senior Software Engineer*
 *January 2025 – Present*

+* Focused on montioring solutions, Infrastructure Automation & Scalable Backend Architecture
+* Architected and provisioned secure environments using Terraform and Ansible.
 * Software development based on high-level requirements: estimating, developing, code review, performance optimization, documentation
-* Designed and deployed scalable and robust microservices-based backends using Python, Node.js (NestJS).
+* Designed and deployed scalable and robust microservices-based backends using Python, Golang.
 * Automated CI/CD pipelines for multiple environments using GitLab CI and GitHub Actions.
 * Implemented monitoring, alerting, and logging with ELK, Prometheus, and Grafana for observability.
-* Used Terraform and Ansible to automate infrastructure provisioning and configuration management.
 * Maintained and modernized legacy software systems, successfully migrating applications to contemporary platforms while preserving core business functionalities.
 * Collaborate with Design, Product Management and Customer Management teams to continuously improve the product.
 * Support the team by actively participating in discussions and reviewing others’ code.